According to Irina Petrosian, author of “Armenian Food: Fact, Fiction and Folklore” bagharj is defined as an ‘unleavened flatbread made without salt’.

 To Prepare Dough:

-- Put 2 cups flour in the food processor.
+- Put 2 cups flour in the food processor fitted with a steel mixing (knife) blade.

 - Melt butter in a pot.
 Remove from heat and add milk.
-Pour in processor.
+Pour into food processor.
 Add salt and pulse a bit.

 - Add 1 egg and proofed yeast.
 Process a for second to mix.